nrussell6/Code_Samples_2020/README.md

 by how much EXP was earned during battle.

 NOTES REGARDING USE:
-- Be sure to include a save_data folder in the same one as you've saved the contents of this repository as it's needed to store save data.
-Also, place save1.txt into this folder.
-Otherwise you'll get an error when selecting option 5.
-Load Character Data
 - To start open a terminal, navigate to where the exp_counter.py script is saved, and enter the
 following:
   - python exp_counter.py